Jogendra Singh

 Sardar Sir Jogendra Singh KCSI (25 May 1877 – 3 December 1946) was a member of the Viceroy's Executive Council in India.
 He served as Chairman of the Department of Health, Education and Lands.
 He was a figure in the Sikh community and one of several delegates chosen to represent the Sikh community before the Cripps' mission of 1942.
 He is also considered responsible for setting up a committee in 1946 that led to the formation of Indian Institutes of Technology.

-He was knighted a second time with the KCSI in the 1946 Birthday Honours List.
+he was an active statesman in Colonial India, evidenced by the posts he was awarded.
+In 1911, he was appointed Home Minister of the princely state of Patiala.
+In 1926, he was nominated to the Punjab Legislative Council and made a minister for three successive terms.
+Of note was the Mandi Hydroelectric Project (now known as the Shanan Power House), completed during his tenure.
+The adjoining township of Joginder Nagar was named in his honor.
+He formed the Khalsa National Party in 1936 which won the 1937 elections created under the Government of India Act of 1935.
+When the Executive Council of the British Viceroy of India was expanded in July 1942, Sir Jogendra Singh was nominated, becoming the first Sikh member.
+He was a member of the Sikh delegation to the Cripps Mission that visited India in late March 1942.

+He was first knighted in 1929, and later made a Knight Commander of the Star of India (KCSI) with a second knighthood in the 1946 Birthday Honours List.
+Sir Jogendra Singh is also credited with setting up the 22-member Sarkar Committee, headed by Nalini Ranjan Sarkar, that recommended setting up higher technical institutions in India.
+This ultimately led to the establishment of the first Indian Institute of Technology in Kharagpur, West Bengal.

+He authored multiple books, notable among which was Life of B.M.
+Malabari (1914), Kamla (1931), Thus Spake Guru Nanak (1934), and Sikh Ceremonies (1940).
+In his later years, he focused on themes in Sikhism and religion.
+Notably, his English translation of the verses of 11th-century Sufi saint Abdullah Ansari, titled The Persian Mystics (1939), carried a foreword by Mahatma Gandhi.

-Sir Jogendra Singh died of a paralytic stroke at Iqbal Nagar, district Montgomery, now in Pakistan, on 3 December 1946.
-He was succeeded by his second wife Winifred May Singh (née O'Donoghue) and his six children and twenty grandchildren some of whom still reside at the Aira Holme Estate, Shimla.
+Sir Jogendra Singh died of a paralytic stroke at Iqbal Nagar, district Montgomery (now in Pakistan) on 3 December 1946.
+He was succeeded by his second wife Winifred May Singh (née O'Donoghue), his six children, and twenty grandchildren, some of whom still reside at the Aira Holme Estate, Shimla.